achung89/react-futures/README.md

 const blogs = FutureBlogs()

-const first = blogs[0] // Error: suspense not allowed outside render const sorted = blogs.sort((a, b) => a.timestamp - b.timestamp)
+const first = blogs[0] // Error: suspense not allowed outside render

 const App = () => {

-  const first = blogs[0]
+  const first = blogs[0] // suspend!
-  const sorted = blogs.sort((a, b) => a.timestamp - b.timestamp) //Error: mutable operation `sort` not allowed inside render

   return ...
 }

 ```

-To accomodate these use cases, React Futures provides helper functions.
-For mutable methods like `array.sort` and `array.reverse`, immutable variants like `array.immSort` and `array.immReverse` are provided on futures.
-For suspense operations, React Futures provides utilities that can defer evaluation (see [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc) and [Suspense operations outside render](#suspense-operations-outside-render))
+To accomodate this use cases, React Futures provides utilities that can defer evaluation (see [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc) and [Suspense operations outside render](#suspense-operations-outside-render))

 There are also operations that are globally prohibited like `array.push` and `array.shift`, click below for a full list of restrictions

 <details><summary>Complete restriction reference</summary>
 <p>
 <br />
-    <i>FutureObjectConstructor represents the class returned by `objectType`</i>
+    <i>FutureObjectConstructor represents the class returned by `futureObject`</i>
 <ul>
   <h3>Suspend methods: disallowed outside render</h3>
   futureArray.indexOf()<br />